 I began by reading online about what to expect, maintenance and what shade of blonde would look best with my skin tone and then started to work on getting really healthy hair.
 I wanted to get my hair as hydrated as possible and used leave-in conditioners, hair masks and hot oil treatments, stopped using my flat iron and bought a UV protectant.

 I’ve been going to Style Theory in Calgary, Alberta, Canada for the last year, and the owner, Celleste, created my color.
-If you are in the Calgary area, I highly recommend checking out the salon.

 She started with the bleaching process while using Olaplex.
 Here’s a photo of about midway through: